liferay/liferay-docs/discover/portal/articles/05-document-management/08-using-liferay-sync-desktop.markdown

 ![Figure 5.16: Drag the Liferay Sync icon to the Applications folder.](../../images/sync-mac-install.png)

-Now that you've installed sync, you're ready to configure it!
+Now that you've installed Sync, you're ready to configure it!
 The configuration steps for Sync on Windows and Mac are identical.
-First, enter your portal's address along with your account credentials.
-Click *Sign In* when you're finished.
+First, enter your portal's address.
+If your portal authenticates with SSO (single sign-on), Sync signs you in via your portal's sign-in page.
+Otherwise, enter your account credentials and click *Sign In*.

 Sync offers you a warm greeting and lists the sites in your portal that you can sync with.
 If there's a long list of sites that you don't want to scroll through